Fitbit/thriftcli/README.md

 python -m thriftcli server_address endpoint_name thrift_file_path [options]
 ```

+As a convenience you can define an environment variable THRIFT_CLI_PATH.
+A : delimited list of paths to search
+for thrift files.
+This makes the commands you write simpler

 Arguments:
 - **server_address**       URL to send the request to.
 This server should listen for and implement the requested endpoint.
 - **endpoint_name**        Service name and function name representing the request to send to the server.